ChanSuri/GymGenius/device_connector/sensors/README.md

 ## Features
 - **Real and Simulated Sensor Management**: Each script handles real sensors (PIR, DHT11, entrance button) while also simulating data for other machines or rooms.
-- **Device Registration**: Automatically registers devices with the device connector and updates their status.
 - **Data Sending**: Publishes data, including occupancy, availability, temperature, and humidity, to the device connector.
 - **Simulated Machine Usage**: The scripts simulate machine usage for cardio and lifting rooms with realistic intervals and state changes.